 The global agriculture IoT market is projected to reach $84.5 billion by 2031.
 IoT connects sensors and devices to farming equipment, enabling real-time monitoring and control of soil moisture, weather conditions, and crop health.

-A study revealed that IoT-enabled agriculture saw a 70–80% reduction in water usage.
+A study found that IoT-enabled agriculture reduced water use by 70–80%.
 This example shows that a data-driven approach helps farmers make informed decisions, optimize resource usage, and increase crop yields, improving agricultural productivity and sustainability.

 Why are IoT and field monitoring systems becoming a trend in agrotech?